 What is a Health and Safety Policy?

-• a statement section (often a single page) detailing how safety will be managed and that demonstrates the organisation’s commitment to health and safety
+• a statement section (often a single page) detailing how safety will be managed and that demonstrates the organization’s commitment to health and safety

-• an organisation section that details where responsibilities are allocated and how employees fit into the overall safety management system
+• an organization section that details where responsibilities are allocated and how employees fit into the overall safety management system

 • an arrangements section that contains details of how specific activities and functions are managed.

-In larger organisations the arrangements section may refer to other documents, such as safety manuals or safe systems of work.
+In larger organizations, the arrangements section may refer to other documents, such as safety manuals or safe systems of work.

 Why have a Health and Safety Policy?

-All organisations employing five or more people must have a written Health and Safety Policy statement.
-The policy should cover all aspects of the organisation and be relevant to all employees.
+All organizations employing five or more people must have a written Health and Safety Policy statement.
+The policy should cover all aspects of the organization and be relevant to all employees.